Fun Things To Do In Marrakesh

 Tour The Heritage Museum Of Marrakesh

-The museum displays a variety of items, from pottery and textiles to Andalusian embroidery and tribal jewelry.
+The museum displays items from pottery and textiles to Andalusian embroidery and tribal jewelry.
 Many of the items were donated by owners and have been collected over the years.
-It also features exhibitions that cover Morocco’s history and different Moroccan subcultures.

-The museum also has several exhibitions on the history of Marrakech and Morocco.
-Some of the items on display include a reconstructed minaret, a collection of musical instruments, and an intricate carpet.
-It also features a number of exhibitions on Berber rugs and dyeing wool.
+Some items include a reconstructed minaret, a collection of musical instruments, and an intricate carpet.
+It also features several exhibitions on Berber rugs and dyeing wool.

 Have Fun At Jemaa El Fna